tomthecarrot/PebbleTimeLiveblog/README.md

 - Tip: You can keep the card open on your Pebble Time, as it updates itself!
 Cool, right?
 Because of Pebble Time's e-paper screen, keeping the display on won't drain your battery.

+## Server
+1. In the PHP file, replace the indicated values (API keys, etc.) with your own ones.
+- Then, upload the entire Server directory to your web server.
+- I recommend putting .htaccess & .htpasswd files in that directory, just to make sure unauthorized people cannot post as you!

 ## Screenshots
 ![N/A](https://raw.github.com/tomthecarrot/PebbleTimeLiveblog/master/screenshots/screen1.png)
 ![N/A](https://raw.github.com/tomthecarrot/PebbleTimeLiveblog/master/screenshots/screen2.png)
 ![N/A](https://raw.github.com/tomthecarrot/PebbleTimeLiveblog/master/screenshots/screen3.png)

 ## Uninstall
-Uninstall from the Pebble app on your phone.
+Uninstall from the Pebble Time app on your phone.

 ## License
 GPL 3.0 License.
 See LICENSE file for more information.